simplex-chat/simplex-chat/PRIVACY.md

 #### Storage of messages and files on the servers

-The messages are removed from the used relay servers as soon as file they were stored in is fully delivered and saving messages switches to another file, as long as these servers use unmodified published code.
+The messages are removed from the relay servers as soon as all messages of the file they were stored in are delivered and saving new messages switches to another file, as long as these servers use unmodified published code.
 Undelivered messages are also marked as delivered after the time that is configured in the messaging servers you use (21 days for preset messaging servers).

 The files are stored on file relay servers for the time configured in the relay servers you use (48 hours for preset file servers).